Lisa Vittozzi

 Lisa Vittozzi (born 4 February 1995) is an Italian biathlete.
 She competes in the Biathlon World Cup, Vittozzi has won a bronze medal at the Biathlon World Championships 2015 in Kontiolahti (4 × 6 km relay).

 At the Pyeongchang 2018 Winter Olympics she won the bronze medal in the Mixed relay.

+Vittozzi is the overall winner of the Biathlon World Cup 2023/24 season.

 Biathlon results

 All results are sourced from the International Biathlon Union.